 |Regulatory capital allocated||4,066||(6.5)||(6.7)||4,348|

 |Relevant business indicators||30-09-23||∆%||∆% (1)||31-12-22|

 |Performing loans and advances to customers under management (2)||37,807||1.0||0.8||37,431|

 |Cost of risk (%)||0.09||0.04|

 Unless expressly stated otherwise, all the comments below on rates of change, for both activity and results, will be given at constant exchange rates.
 These rates, together with the changes at current exchange rates, can be found in the attached tables of the financial statements and relevant business indicators.
 Comments that refer to Europe exclude Spain.

-The most relevant aspects of the evolution of BBVA Group's Rest of Business activity in the second quarter of 2023 were:
+The most relevant aspects of the evolution of BBVA Group's Rest of Business activity during the third quarter of 2023 were:

-- Lending activity (performing loans under management) remained practically stable (+0.6%) with a strong performance in Europe.
+- Lending activity (performing loans under management) grew at a rate of 3.7%, highlighting the good performance in Europe and New York.

-The year-on-year evolution of the main lines of the area's income statement at the end of June 2023 was particularly noteworthy:
+In the year-on-year evolution of the main lines of the area's income statement at the end of September 2023, this was particularly noteworthy:

-- The net interest income improved 69.3%, as a result of generalized interest rate hikes by central banks in the geographical areas included in this aggregate, as well as the higher volume of loans under management.
-Particularly noteworthy was the performance in Europe and, to a lesser extent, of the New York branch.
+- The net interest income improved 70.2% as a result of generalized interest rate hikes by central banks in the geographical areas included in this aggregate.
+The performance in Europe and, to a lesser extent, of the New York branch, were particularly worthy of mention.

-- The NTI line grew by 68.7%, supported by the results of the businesses that the Group maintains in the United States. with the New York branch standing out, and, to a lesser extent, by the results in Europe and Asia.
+- The NTI grew by 69.6% supported by the results of the businesses that the Group maintains in the United States, with the New York branch standing out, and, to a lesser extent, by the results in Europe and Asia.